clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/3-design-implement-azure-load-balancer-using-azure-portal.md

 ## Multiple Choice

-You are deploying a new Azure Load Balancer that must support outbound traffic rules.
-Which SKU should you choose?
+When deploying a new Azure Load Balancer that must support outbound traffic rules.
+Which SKU should be selected?

 (x) Standard{{Correct, Standard SKU supports outbound rules through declarative outbound NAT configuration.}}